 This is a 4th year course in the School of Electrical Engineering and Telecommunications.
-It is a elective course.
+It is an elective course.

-Pre-requisites and Assumed Knowledge
+Prerequisites and Assumed Knowledge

-The pre-requisite for this course is ELEC3114.
+The prerequisite for this course is ELEC3114.
 It is essential that you are familiar with a standard introductory undergraduate course on control engineering such as ELEC3114 before this course is attempted.